 His gym’s philosophy is focused on sustainable development: training should build a foundation for life-long success in self-defense.
 Newcomers can come out of shape, with no experience, and expect to receive training at an appropriate level.
 The average trainees at Krav Maga Prague are normal people, from all walks of life, looking to be more confident.
 This isn’t limited to their ability to defend themselves, but extends into their professional and personal lives.
 KMP’s students are mostly fellow foreigners, and they benefit from the networking and social bonding that comes with training together.

 All classes are taught in English, and their morning class is growing in popularity.
 By getting a workout in the first thing in the morning, you can start the day energized.
 Exercise is known to boost your confidence, and your evenings can remain free for maintaining a social life and spending time with your family.
-Check out Krav Maga Prague and learn appreciation for this Czechoslovak self-defense discipline.
+Check out Krav Maga Prague website and learn appreciation for this Czechoslovak self-defense discipline.
 You can also follow them on Facebook and Instagram.